qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 ```

+### Where BM42 shines
 You can expect BM42 to excel in scalable RAG-based scenarios where short texts are more common.
 Document inference speed is much higher with BM42, which is critical for large-scale applications such as search engines, recommendation systems, and real-time decision-making systems.

 ## ColBERT Multivector Support
-We are adding native support for multivector search, compatible with the late-interaction ColBERT model.
-If you are working with high-dimensional similarity searches, ColBERT is highly recommended as a reranking step in Universal Query search.
-You will experience better quality of vector retrieval, since ColBERT’s approach  allows for deeper semantic understanding.
+We are adding native support for multivector search, compatible with the late-interaction [ColBERT](https://github.com/stanford-futuredata/ColBERT) model.

+If you are working with high-dimensional similarity searches, **ColBERT is highly recommended as a reranking step in the Universal Query search.** You will experience better quality of vector retrieval, since ColBERT’s approach  allows for deeper semantic understanding.

 This model retains contextual information during query-document interaction, leading to better relevance scoring.
 In terms of efficiency and scalability benefits, documents and queries will be encoded separately, which gives opportunity for precomputation and storage of document embeddings for faster retrieval.

 **Note:** *This feature supports all the original quantization compression methods, just the same as the regular search method.*

+**Run a query with ColBERT vectors:**

 The `colbert` parameter is configured via Query API and is compatible with a host of other functionalities.
-As you can see here, Query can handle exceedingly complex requests:
+As you can see here, Query API can handle exceedingly complex requests:

 ```http
 POST /collections/{collection_name}/points/query